r1991108/MERNProj/README.md

-# MERNProj
+# ・MERNProj
-a practice for MERN project
+a practice for MERN project (demo of a simple internet leaning website)

-# Getting start
+# ・Getting start
 ### clone the project source
 $ `git clone https://github.com/r1991108/MERNProj.git`
 ### install modules that are required for running the project